rlue/sdaqs-sada/README.md

 ### Git Commit Message Codes

-This repo establishes a pattern for git commit messages inspired by [the one used on AngularJS][7].
+This repo follows a pattern for git commit messages inspired by [the one used on AngularJS][7].

 The first line of each commit should begin